 What Are Global Employee Benefits?

-Global employee benefits are any form of non-wage compensation provided to talent for their time, labor, and expertise.
+Global employee benefits are any form of non-wage remuneration as part of a global compensation package provided to talent for their time, labor, and expertise.
 Some global employee benefits, such as medical plans and life insurance, offer peace of mind to talent and their dependents should the worst occur.
 Other benefits, like paid time off, empower talent to better manage their work-life balance.
 Examples of global employee benefits include:

 - Supplemental health insurance.
 The most common benefit employers offer, health insurance covers everything from routine doctor’s appointments and prescription drug costs to hospital visits, major surgeries, and more.

 - Dental insurance.
 While some employers include dental insurance in their general health insurance packages, other employers provide standalone dental plans.

 - Vision plans.
 Like dental, vision is sometimes included in health insurance packages but is often offered as an individual benefit.

 - Life and AD&D insurance.
 Life and accidental death and dismemberment (AD&D) plans offer protection for an employee’s family in the case of unforeseen adverse events.